 John 14:6, “Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”

 In conclusion, according to Luke’s detailed, chronological, and accurate account, Yeshua Hamashiach, Jesus the Messiah, the King of Israel, and the God of Abraham, Isaac, and Jacob, was born on the Feast of Tabernacles, which usually falls at the end of September or early October on the Gregorian calendar.
-He was born on Tishri 15, the first day of the Feast of Tabernacles, which is today, October 17th!
+He was born on Tishri 15, the first day of the Feast of Tabernacles, which this year is the evening of October 4th unto the evening of October 11th.
 Not only that, He was circumcised on the eighth day, Shmini Atzeret, which symbolizes that eternal life is only through Him!
 Amen, Amen, Amen!

 Isaiah 9:6-7, “For unto us a Child is born, unto us a Son is given; And the government will be upon His shoulder.
 And His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of His government and peace there will be no end, upon the throne of David and over His kingdom, to order it and establish it with judgment and justice From that time forward, even forever.
 The zeal of the Lord of hosts will perform this.”